Identifying Common Puppy Health Issues

 Heartworm Disease

 Heartworm disease is a severe and potentially fatal condition caused by the mosquito-borne parasite Dirofilaria immitis.
 When an infected mosquito bites a dog, it transfers immature heartworm larvae into the dog's bloodstream.
 The larvae then mature and reside in the heart and lungs, causing damage to these organs.
 Symptoms of heartworm disease include coughing, difficulty breathing, fatigue, and weight loss.
-Regular heartworm prevention medication, such as monthly tablets or topical treatments, can protect your dog from this life-threatening disease.
+Regular heartworm medication, such as monthly tablets or topical treatments, can protect your dog from this life-threatening disease.

 Mange